-History is told by the victor, so they say… Well, in Hastings UK they have been re-telling the story of 1066 for some time, with a big re-enactment every year.
-From our poll to determine their favorite king, Hastings voted as follows: 30% supported Harold I, 25% favoured William the Conqueror, 18% liked Edward the Confessor, 17% wanted Harald Hardrada to win and 10% thought Edgar Aethling was unfairly treated.
+History is told by the victor, so they say… Well, in Hastings, UK the story is not told by the victor.
+Hastings has been re-telling the story of 1066 for many years, with a major re-enactment on October 14th every year.
+From our poll to determine their favourite king, Hastings voted: 36.60% supported Harold II, 19.75% favoured William the Conqueror, 16.63% liked Edward the Confessor, 13.92% wanted Harald Hardrada to win and 13.10% thought Edgar Aethling was unfairly treated.

 If you wish to study the mosaic and the history of this period in its minutest detail, enter the ‘Portal’

-Scene 72 to 137 is the third section of the mosaic which depict the events leading up to the Crowning of William the conqueror on Christmas day, 1066.
+Scene 72 to 137 is the third section of the mosaic which depicts the events leading up to the Crowning of William the Conqueror on Christmas day, 1066.
 This section was created between 1999 and completed in 2004 and also designed by Rachael.
-All together, the project was complete in 2012.
+Altogether, the project was complete in 2012.

 Puzzles: Scene 1 and scene 190 are verses that give clues to over 50 Alphametic style puzzles encoded throughout the mosaic.

 Michael Linton was a textile technician by trade and between 1985 and 2016 was in business with his wife Gillian as a knitwear manufacturer and retailer.
 In 1999 Michael and Gillian were recognized by the Guinness Book of Records as having the “World’s Largest Jersey” and in 2012 received the Guinness World record for the “World’s Largest Steel Mosaic.”

 With the help of their son Steven, Michael has produced 2 puzzle books and has a big interest in all aspects of number theory.
 Hidden throughout the mosaic are many of Michael’s alphametic puzzles.